 If you’re sending a thank you email in response to a customer’s purchase, it’s the perfect opportunity to offer them other promotions and products.
 Why?
 Because you know they’re comfortable buying from you.

 A word of warning about including coupons in your thank you emails: Discounts are effective at encouraging customers to make future purchases, but there’s a chance they’ll set an expectation that every email should offer a coupon.

 As it is, 70 percent of people report that they open brand email specifically looking for coupons.
 This effect is compounded if their initial purchase involved a coupon as well.
 They might be displeased if your future emails don’t include discounts.

 You probably want your shoppers to create accounts on your website, but since 37 percent of shoppers abandon their carts if they’re forced to open an account, it’s best to leave this until after they’ve paid.

 Your thank you email is a great time to prompt them to set up their account.
 It helps to offer some kind of incentive here, such as the ability to track their orders or take part in your affiliate program.

 Ask them to connect with you on social media

 If social media is a big part of your marketing strategy, ask them to follow your social media pages.
 If they were comfortable subscribing to your email list or buying a product, they shouldn’t have any reservations about viewing your social media posts.

-Don’t ask them to follow you on a dozen platforms, just one or two you’re customers are most likely to use.
+Don’t ask them to follow you on a dozen platforms, just one or two your customers are most likely to use.
 (Truthfully, you shouldn’t be on a dozen platforms anyway.)

 Deepen the relationship